 In her spare time, Dr. Cartier enjoys travelling.
 Having visited Europe, England and the United States she recently returned from a Safari in Kenya.
 “One of the things on my bucket list is the Galapagos Islands… another is China.
 Walking the Great Wall of China and seeing the Terracotta Warriors, that’s on my to do list.”
 She also works hard knitting as both a hobby and in support of the BC Children’s Hospital.
 “I knit purple hats for newborns to promote awareness of Shaken Baby Syndrome,” she says.
 It’s part of a program called The Period of Purple Crying, and you can learn more about it by clicking here.
 Your support means a world of difference to infants suffering from SBS.

 Dr. Carmen Cartier is a General Family Dentist with 30 years experience as a practicing dentist in Vancouver.
 Naturally we are very excited to have her join the Kerrisdale family and begin treating patients.
 As to what she loves most about Dentistry, “It’s the people contact.
 Being able to help people.
 And to try and make Dentistry as painless as possible,” she explains, adding “to me, there’s an art to the science of Dentistry, and I quite like that as well.”
 Dr. Carmen Cartier’s primary focus is restorative services such as crowns and bridges.
 Learn more about all of Kerrisdale’s services here.
 As for Dr. Cartier and her philosophy for modern Dentistry?
 “I believe in dentistry we wear two hats, a psychologist hat and a dentist hat.
 That’s what I try to be.
 It’s about helping people and making them feel safe with you.”
-Well said, and at 123 Kerrisdale Dental Centre, we are very excited to help put all our patients at ease with the best possible treatment plan.
+Well said, and at 123 Kerrisdale Dental Centre, we are very excited to help put all our patients at ease with a personalized treatment plan.

 To book your appointment with Dr. Cartier or one of our other Dentists, call today!